Welcome to Mentally Healthy Me. I am so glad to have you stop by.

 Because of everything I have been through (in life and in my profession as a social worker) I have seen the impacts mental illness, trauma, and toxic stress can have on people.
 I also know that although there is a lot of great work being done on the stigma around these things, it is often still very taboo and feels shameful to admit that you struggle with mental illness, trauma, or toxic stress.
 For years I have had a dream – a beautiful dream of how to support, encourage, and create a safe space for working professionals who may be struggling to maintain positive mental health, exhausted by the toxic stress in their lives, struggling with a mental illness, or searching for healing.
 Although the timing is not right for that dream to fully come to fruition, I believe this blog is a great place to start!

 I am married to this guy –> he is my rock, my encourager, my sidekick, and my partner!
 He challenges me to be adventurous, calms me when I’m overwhelmed, and walks with me each step of the way in this parenting journey.
 One of the things I love most about him is how much he loves and cares for others so willingly and graciously.
-We have been married almost 10 years and are an awesome team!
+We have been married for 10 years and are an awesome team!

 I am so blessed to have these two beautiful girls call me mama!
 There is a quote I love that says, “Being a mother is learning about strengths you didn’t know you had and dealing with fears you never knew existed” Both ring so true for me!